CKay9/cofi/README.md

-# 🌽 Cornfield (cofi)
+# 🌽 cofi

-**A cleaner alternative to maintaining aliases or scripts for configuration files**
+**A fast terminal utility for configuration file management, built with Zig**

-Cofi is a lightweight, fast terminal utility that helps you manage and quickly access your configuration files.
-Stop digging through directories and remembering complex paths - cofi makes your most important config files easily accessible from anywhere in your terminal.
+cofi is a fast terminal utility that helps you manage and quickly access your configuration files.
+It eliminates the need to navigate complex directory structures or remember long paths when accessing frequently used config files.

+## Key Features

+- **Fast Access**: Open any saved config file with `cofi <number>`
+- **Terminal Interface**: Clean TUI with vim-like navigation (j/k or arrow keys)
+- **Organization Features**:
+  - Custom names for easier identification
+  - Category-based grouping
+  - Color-coding for visual distinction
+- **Technical Advantages**:
+  - Built with Zig for exceptional speed and reliability
+  - Single executable with no dependencies
+  - Integration with your preferred editor ($EDITOR)
+  - Fast startup time
+  - Path handling with tilde (~) expansion

 ## Demo

 ![cofi in action](./images/cofi.gif)

-## Key Features

-- **Centralized Management**: Store all your important config files in one accessible place
-- **Interactive TUI**: Clean terminal interface with vim-like navigation (j/k or arrow keys)
-- **Customizable Organization**:
-  - Add custom names to configs for easier identification
-  - Organize configs with categories
-  - Filter configurations by category
-  - Color-code categories for visual distinction
-- **Fast Access**:
-  - Open favorites directly by index number (e.g., `cofi 2`)
-  - Quick list view with `cofi -l` or `cofi --list`
-- **Smart Editor Integration**:
-  - Auto-detects preferred editor from environment variables
-  - Customizable editor settings via the settings menu
-- **Path Handling**: File path expansion with tilde (~) support
-- **Sorting Options**: Sort by name or category, ascending or descending

 ## Installation

 ### Prerequisites
 - [Zig 0.15.0-dev](https://ziglang.org/download/) or later
 - A Unix-like operating system (Linux, macOS)
-- On Linux systems, you'll need C development headers: install with `sudo pacman -S glibc base-devel` on Arch Linux or `sudo apt install build-essential` on Debian/Ubuntu
+- On Linux: `sudo pacman -S glibc base-devel` (Arch) or `sudo apt install build-essential` (Debian/Ubuntu)

 ### Installation from Source
 ```bash